 Small companies are defined as companies with less than 50 employees that meet one or both of the financial criteria below:

 Small companies receive a full exemption from the taxation of foreign income dividends if these are received from a territory which has a double taxation agreement with the UK that contains a non-discrimination article.
+The UK has treaties with more than 130 countries including the recently enacted agreement with the United Arab Emirates.

 Medium and Large Companies